Sonny Corleone: Novel and film biography

 The failed assassination attempt leaves Vito near death, making Sonny acting boss of the Corleone family.
 Sonny orders Clemenza to execute Vito's traitorous bodyguard Paulie Gatto.
 Sollozzo mounts a second assassination attempt on Vito at the hospital, which Michael prevents.
 Sonny then orders Bruno Tattaglia, son and underboss of Sollozzo's ally Philip Tattaglia, to be murdered.
 Sollozzo proposes that Michael be sent to promote a truce.
 Sonny, believing it is a trick, refuses and demands that the other Mafia families hand over Sollozzo to the Corleone family or face war.
 Hagen successfully convinces Sonny to wait, because Captain Mark McCluskey, a corrupt NYPD captain on Sollozzo's payroll, has agreed to be Sollozzo's bodyguard.
 Hagen warns Sonny that killing McCluskey would violate a longstanding Mafia rule not to kill members of law enforcement, and that the backlash from rival Mafia families and law enforcement would be severe.

 Michael, who had before wanted nothing to do with the family business, volunteers to kill Sollozzo and McCluskey, arguing that McCluskey is fair game because he is a corrupt cop mixed up in the drug trade.
 Sonny is impressed with Michael's confidence and seriousness, but doubts that his "nice college boy" brother is capable of murder.
 Ultimately, however, he approves the hit.
 Michael meets with Sollozzo and McCluskey at an Italian restaurant in the Bronx and kills both men.
 This ignites the New York underworld's first Mafia war in a decade.
 Sonny arranges for Michael to flee to Sicily under the protection of Vito's friend Don Tommasino.

 The war between the Five Families drags on, and Sonny, unable to break the stalemate, orders bloody raids that earn him a legendary reputation.
 He also begins plotting to take out the rival Mafia bosses.
 Emilio Barzini, Vito's rival and the power behind Sollozzo, enlists Connie's abusive husband, Carlo Rizzi, to help set a trap.
 Earlier, Sonny assaulted Carlo after he attacked Connie.
 To draw Sonny out into the open, Carlo provokes Connie into an argument before severely beating her.
 Hysterical and in pain, she telephones the Corleone compound, asking Sonny for help.
 Enraged, Sonny speeds towards Connie's apartment in Hell's Kitchen ahead of his bodyguards.
-At the Long Beach Causeway toll plaza, Barzini's men trap Sonny and shoot him.
+At the Long Beach Causeway toll plaza, Barzini's men trap Sonny and shoot him to death.